DataDog/hiring-engineers/answers.md

 2. Enter *Datadog Recruiting Candidate* in the *Company* field
 3. Once you arrive at the *Agent Setup* page, click *Ubuntu*
 4. Follow the instructions on the page
-5. The DataDog Agent report will take around a minute or two to complete so while that's toiling away maybe go make yourself a cup of- oh cool okay it's done.
+5. The DataDog Agent report will take around a minute or two to complete so while that's toiling away maybe go make yourself a cup of te- oh cool okay it's done.
 6. Click Finish
 7. We can make our life easier down the line by sorting our group permissions now.
 Let's create a new group:`sudo groupadd ddGroup`
 8. Now let's add our vagrant user and dd-agent to it: run `sudo usermod -a -G ddGroup ubuntu` and `sudo usermod -a -G ddGroup dd-agent`